Todd DeSorbo: Early swimming and education

-College Swimming, 1995-1999
+College swimming, 1995–1999

-Beginning around the fall of 1995, he swam for University of Kentucky under Head Coach Gary Conelly where he continued to show stroke diversity placing second in a 400 Medley IM, and winning a 200 Butterfly event in a meet against Southern Illinois in October 1997.
-After around three years swimming for University of Kentucky, he transferred to the University of North Carolina Wilmington for the 1998-1999 season.
-At the University of North Carolina State, he continued to swim in his Senior Year for Head Coach Scott Hammond.
+Beginning around the fall of 1995, he swam for University of Kentucky under Head Coach Gary Conelly, where he continued to show stroke diversity placing second in a 400 Medley IM, and winning a 200 Butterfly event in a meet against Southern Illinois in October 1997.
+After around three years swimming for University of Kentucky, he transferred to the University of North Carolina Wilmington for the 1998–1999 season.
+At the University of North Carolina State, he continued to swim in his senior year for Head Coach Scott Hammond.

 In 1999, DeSorbo was named Coastal Athletic Association's (CAA) Championship Swimmer of the Meet as a UNC Wilmington Senior after winning titles in the 200 backstroke, and in the 200 and 400 individual medley.
 DeSorbo would set UNCW school records in the 200 and 400 individual medleys as well.
-His UNCW degrees are in Accounting, earning his Bachelor's in 1999, and his Master's in 2000.
+His UNCW degrees are in accounting, earning his bachelor's in 1999, and his master's in 2000.

-Early swim coach career, 2005-2011
+Early swim coach career, 2005–2011

-Early in his career, DeSorbo took his first swim coaching position for the Cape Fear Aquatics Club in Wilmington, North Carolina from 2005-2007, currently a year-round program associated with USA swimming.
-He then served as an Assistant Swim Coach at his alma mater, UNC Wilmington, from around 2007-2011.
+Early in his career, DeSorbo took his first swim coaching position for the Cape Fear Aquatics Club in Wilmington, North Carolina, from 2005 to 2007, currently a year-round program associated with USA Swimming.
+He then served as an assistant swim coach at his alma mater, UNC Wilmington, from around 2007 to 2011.

-NC State Associate Head coach, 2011-2017
+NC State associate head coach, 2011-2017

-DeSorbo held the high-profile position of North Carolina State's Associate Head Swimming Coach from 2011-2017, where he coached with Braden Holloway, a former All-American North Carolina State swimmer.
+DeSorbo held the high-profile position of North Carolina State's associate head swimming coach from 2011 to 2017, where he coached with Braden Holloway, a former All-American North Carolina State swimmer.
 DeSorbo held responsibilities for daily operations, as well as recruiting and training.
 As a former collegiate swimmer and Medley champion, he worked with sprinters, and in the development of skills, strategy, and goal setting.
 In his last year of coaching the team in 2017, the North Carolina Women won the ACC title.

 In the 2016 Olympics in Rio, three of DeSorbo's swimmers, Soeren Dahl, Simonas Bilis, and sprinter Ryan Held competed or qualified.
 Most notably, Ryan Held helped lead the U.S. Men's team to a 4x100 relay Gold medal.
 Bilis was also a three-time top three finisher in the 50, 100, and 200 freestyle at the 2016 NCAA championships.
-Another top male swimmer he coached at NC State included USA National Champion Justin Ress and 2017 ACC Female Freshman of the Year, and 2016 Olympic Trial Qualifier Ky-lee Perry.
-As a Freshman in 2016-17, Ky-lee was a member of a 200-meter Medley relay and an ACC title winning 200 Freestyle Relay team that broke the NC State and conference records.
+Another top male swimmer he coached at NC State included USA National Champion Justin Ress and 2017 ACC Female Freshman of the Year, and 2016 Olympic Trial qualifier Ky-lee Perry.
+As a freshman in 2016–17, Ky-lee was a member of a 200-meter medley relay and an ACC title-winning 200 freestyle relay team that broke the NC State and conference records.